tusharrawat66/Paranuara-assignment/README.md

 -- manually log into mysql and create a new database of your choice by using 'create database <name>; 	(I named my database "paranuaraWorld")
 -- make sure to change DATABASE credentials in settings.py

-Important: In order to split 'fruits' and 'vegetables' from 'favouriteFood' make sure to go to python shell. import nltk nltk.download('all')
+Important:- In order to split 'fruits' and 'vegetables' from 'favouriteFood' make sure to go to python shell and execute the two line
+below:

+Step1) import nltk
+Step2) nltk.download('all')

 	 This procedure might take few seconds to minute depending upon your network and hardware.